 winner.
 Amounts awarded are determined by number of completed applications received and scoring.

 Requirements and Eligibility:

 - Maintain Oregon residency with a permanent Oregon address.

 in an accredited community college, 4-year college/university or trade

-- Be from a farmworker household (within the last 5 years) -- includes dairy and nursery jobs, as well as working
+- Be from a farmworker household (within the last 5 years).

-- No specific GPA is required, although your GPA will be considered in reviewing your application.
+- No specific GPA is required, although your GPA will count toward your total score.

 Submit most current high school/college transcript (unofficial or official).

 Submit W-2 or paystub verifying agricultural employment within the last 5 years.
-Please contact us or fill out the W-2/Paystub Follow Up box in the application if you are unable to provide this.
+Please contact us or fill out the W-2/Paystub Follow Up box in this application form if you are unable to provide this.

 Submit a Personal Statement that tells the story of your educational goals, how they connect with your experiences as a person from a farmworker family, and how the Sister Adele Scholarship will support these goals and help reduce potential financial hardships.
 Please keep your entry at 1-2 pages in length and formatted as such: double spaced, 12 point font, and 1 inch margins.
 In addition to the prompt, please consider including answers to the following questions in your statement: